A-Archives-and-Forks/luckygametools.github.io/qa_en.md

  - 3.Over

 # 3. Steam has entered the wallpaper engine but cannot find it:
- -1.
-Wallpaper engine belongs to the software category on Steam -2.
-Check the software in the left filter of Steam to appear -3.
-Over
+ - 1.Wallpaper engine belongs to the software category on Steam
+ - 2.Check the software in the left filter of Steam to appear
+ - 3.Over